Noise-Agnostic Quantum Error Mitigation with Data Augmented Neural Models: Introduction

 \section{Introduction}

-The development of quantum technologies has positioned them as game-changers, capable of unlocking new opportunities and advantages in computing, simulation, communication, and sensing.
-Nonetheless, the implementation of quantum information processing remains challenging.
-One of the most critical obstacles is the effect of noise, prevalent in quantum systems of all kinds, that distorts the output of quantum information processing and compromises the quantum superiority.
-As a result, major efforts have been directed towards the development of appropriate techniques for quantum error mitigation~\cite{cai2022quantum}, including zero-noise extrapolation (ZNE)~\cite{temme2017error,li2017efficient, kandala2019error, kim2023scalable, kim2023evidence}, Clifford data regression (CDR)~\cite{czarnik2021error, czarnik2022improving, strikis2021learning, Lowe_2021}, probablistic error cancellation~\cite{temme2017error, endo2018practical, van2023probabilistic}, and virtual purification~\cite{PhysRevX.11.041036, PhysRevX.11.031057, PRXQuantum.4.010303}.
+Quantum technologies have potentially disruptive applications in the fields of computing, communication, and sensing.
+In the near term, however, the demonstration of practical quantum advantages remains challenging due to the presence of noise.
+A promising technique to restore quantum advantages in realistic noisy devices is quantum error mitigation~\cite{cai2022quantum}, including zero-noise extrapolation (ZNE)~\cite{temme2017error,li2017efficient, kandala2019error, kim2023scalable, kim2023evidence}, Clifford data regression (CDR)~\cite{czarnik2021error, czarnik2022improving, strikis2021learning, Lowe_2021}, probablistic error cancellation~\cite{temme2017error, endo2018practical, van2023probabilistic}, and virtual purification~\cite{PhysRevX.11.041036, PhysRevX.11.031057, PRXQuantum.4.010303}.

-Deep neural networks have been utilized as a compelling tool in addressing many crucial tasks within the realm of quantum computing and quantum information including characterization of quantum systems~\cite{torlai2018neural, zhu2022flexible}, quantum verification~\cite{wu2023quantum}, and quantum simulations~\cite{bennewitz2022neural}.
-However, their application in quantum error mitigation has been constrained and their full potential in this domain still remains untapped, despite some previous attempts~\cite{kim2020quantum, liao2023machine, Zhukov_2022, sack2023largescale}.
-This mainly stems from the reliance on noise-free or low-noise measurement data, which is indispensable for previous machine learning algorithms to generate satisfactory mitigation results.
-On the other hand, as quantum processes in practice are noise-prone and complex to simulate, acquiring such data is often challenging.
-The insufficiency of such labeled data for training poses a significant obstacle to effectively exploiting deep neural networks for quantum error mitigation.

-In order to tackle this challenge, we have innovatively integrated data augmentation techniques~\cite{shorten2019survey, taylor2018improving} into the design of the model for quantum error mitigation.
-Data augmentation has proven particularly valuable in scenarios where the amount of available training data is limited.
-For example, in few-shot learning~\cite{wang2020generalizing}, neural models are trained to recognize new objects or classes based on a very small set of examples.
-Zero-shot learning~\cite{wang2019survey} extends this idea to recognize objects or classes that are not given in training, relying on semantic attributes or textual descriptions.
-Motivated by its success in various tasks within classical machine learning, we introduce a data augmentation-empowered error mitigation model (DAEM), depicted in Figure~\ref{fig:framework}, for various quantum processes, extending beyond the scope of quantum circuits.
-This model effectively leverages measurement statistics across a spectrum of unknown noise levels to make precise estimations of noise-free statistics of the target quantum process.